 Proper Christmas Cactus Care for Beautiful Blooms and Propagation

 Although it’s called a cactus, the Christmas Cactus is decidedly different from true cacti.
 Instead of the high desert environment true cacti love, it prefers a tropical climate much like the orchid.
-To keep it healthy and vibrant year-round requires some special care.
+To keep it healthy and vibrant year-round requires some special care just like the poinsettia. just like the poinsettia..

 Light and Temperature for Christmas Cactus Care

 The Christmas Cactus will thrive in direct, bright light but not in exposure to direct sun.
-To keep it indoors year-round, place it near a window where it will receive plenty of light.
+To keep it indoors year-round, place it near a window where it will receive plenty of indirect light.
+A south facing window works great.

 You can keep it outdoors, but be sure to keep it in the shade.
 Granny kept hers under the big oak in the front yard.
 Exposing the Christmas cactus to high temps and direct sunlight will stunt its growth and cause its foliage to burn